Corey Stoughton

 Prior to joining Selendy Gay as Special Counsel, Corey served in various leadership roles in government and the public interest sector, including Attorney-in-Charge of Law Reform and Special Litigation at New York’s Legal Aid Society; Acting Director and Advocacy Director of Liberty, the U.K.’s preeminent human rights and civil liberties organization; and senior attorney roles at the American Civil Liberties Union’s national office and New York affiliate.

-Corey currently serves on the ABA Task Force on the Independence of Public Defense, the Civil Rights Committee of the New York City Bar, the City Bar Task Force on Rikers Island and the New York State Office of Court Administration’s Advisory Committee on the Criminal Procedure Law.
-She graduated from Harvard Law School, served as a Fulbright Scholar, and clerked for the Honorable Cornelia G. Kennedy on the United States Court of Appeals for the Sixth Circuit.
+Corey currently serves on the ABA Task Force on the Independence of Public Defense, the Civil Rights Committee of the New York City Bar, the City Bar Task Force on Rikers Island, the New York State Office of Court Administration’s Advisory Committee on the Criminal Procedure Law and the Boards of the Fund for Modern Courts, the New York ACLU, and the Center for Community Alternatives.
+She graduated from the University of Michigan and Harvard Law School, served as a Fulbright Scholar, and clerked for the Honorable Cornelia G. Kennedy on the United States Court of Appeals for the Sixth Circuit.

 The Legal Aid Society